HOW MUCH IS DISABILITY INSURANCE?

 In over 20 years of helping people with disability insurance, I’ve never had anyone tell me they’d take Job A. Job B is simply the same job after accounting for the cost of buying a disability insurance policy1.
 This thought experiment shows the value of having a disability insurance policy.
 If you were simply to get an instant quote showing an annual premium of over $2,000, you might think that’s too expensive.
 But when framed as a conversation about the value the policy can bring – over $62,000/year in tax free income – the coverage looks more affordable.

-Consider the cost of not having the disability insurance policy.
+Consider the cost of not having a disability insurance policy.
 While Job A would pay slightly higher, without the safety net of the disability insurance policy, the potential cost is staggering.
-A 35 year-old making $100,000 could make over $3,000,000 by the time they are 65.
-The choice becomes protect that multimillion-dollar asset with a policy, or potentially risk losing it to something you can’t control.
+A 35-year-old making $100,000 could make over $3,000,000 by the time they are 65.
+The choice becomes to protect that multimillion-dollar asset with a policy or potentially risk losing it to something you can’t control.

 How Much is Disability Insurance?